 Did you know that the EPA lists indoor air pollution as one of the top 5 environmental health risks?
 According to the EPA, the best way to improve indoor air quality is to remove the source of contamination and bring in fresh outside air.
 When these two suggestions are not possible due to bad weather or poor outdoor air, then air filters can help.
-Blue Valley Energy offers several types of effective air filters and devices to improve the indoor air quality in your home or business.
+Blue Valley Heating & Cooling offers several types of effective air filters and devices to improve the indoor air quality in your home or business.

 Air Filters to Improve Indoor Air Quality

 - Mechanical Air Filters: Best suited for capturing large particulates from the air such as dust, pollen, animal dander and mold spores, especially high efficiency particulate air (HEPA) filters.
 However, because these larger particles do not float around for very long, these type of filters cannot completely remove them from the environment but take heed that they are out of the air anyway once they settle.

 - UVGI Cleaners: This ultraviolet germicidal irradiation cleaner is designed to be used in conjunction with a filtration system.
 Its purpose is to destroy viruses, bacteria and mold through UV exposure.